AKASHCS50/Breadth-First-Path-Finding-Algorithm/README.md

 <kbd>Delete</kbd> - Generate random maze (while window is open).

+## Roadmap
+The algorithm being used is quite slow for bigger sized mazes.
+Hence extending the project on same model (code) to implement more advanced algorithms like A* and Dijkstra.
+<br/>Contributions are welcomed.

 <!-- CONTRIBUTING -->
 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
-Any contributions you make are **greatly appreciated** 🙌🙌
+Any contributions you make are **greatly appreciated**. 🙌🙌

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)